xmaza07/cinepapa/src/DOCS/VIDEOPLAYER.md

 Supported Codecs
 Section titled Supported Codecs
 Vidstack Player relies on the native browser runtime to handle media playback, hence it’s important you review what containers and codecs are supported by them.
-This also applies to libraries like hls.js and dash.js which we use for HLS/DASH playback in browsers that don’t support it natively.

 While there are a vast number of media container formats, the ones listed below are the ones you are most likely to encounter.
 Some support only audio while others support both audio and video.
 The most commonly used containers for media on the web are probably MPEG-4 (MP4), Web Media File (WEBM), and MPEG Audio Layer III (MP3).